 Optionally, a demonstration of one of the exploits discovered

 Client Checklist for recommended remediation activities

 RSM Partners consultants meeting in-house personnel and/or ISVs to discuss vulnerabilities identified

 Essential testing - made easy

 Under standard warranty terms and conditions, IBM puts responsibility for detection of vulnerabilities on their clients.
 Additionally, compliance with industry standards such as PCI, Sarbanes Oxley and ISO standards requires that penetration testing must be performed regularly.

-Phase 3: Software Scan working across your systems, a specialist vulnerability scanning software tool is deployed, using proprietary fuzzy logic technology to identify system integrity exposures found in Supervisor Call (SVC) Interfaces, Operating System Exits, Program Call (PC) Routines and Authorised Program Function (APF) calls - collecting code vulnerability data and generating a detailed report that lists vulnerabilities, enabling prompt and targeted remediation action.
+Phase 3: Software Scan - working across your systems, a special vulnerability scanning software tool is deployed, using proprietary fuzzy logic technology to identify system integrity exposures found in Supervisor Call (SVC) Interfaces, Operating System Exits, Program Call (PC) Routines and Authorised Program Function (APF) calls - collecting code vulnerability data and generating a detailed report that lists vulnerabilities - enabling prompt and targeted remediation action.

 Engaged by the audit partner of two large UK-based insurance companies, we perform regular mainframe penetration tests, revealing and risk assessing various issues, planning remediation and enabling these insurers to comply with regulatory requirements.